tlienart/Xranklin.jl/docs/syntax/basics.md

   Inline code: `abc` or ``a`bc``
 }

-Observe that the code doesn't break the paragraph, also in the second case you can have code with a backtick without it closing the code environment (this is the main motivation for ever using two backticks instead of just one).
+Observe that the code doesn't break the paragraph, also in the second case with double backticks you can have code with a single backtick without it closing the code environment (this is the main motivation for ever using two backticks instead of just one).

 For blocks (three to five backticks) you can optionally indicate the language of the code